dentadelta/123/heavy_vehicle/README.md

-# A reusable Reactjs libary components that can be used for future projects
+# A Reactjs libary contains reusable components
+Reusable components can be used on future project

-This project showcase the blueprint
+Do it once
+Plug and play

+Only blueprint is shown in this specific project